siskac/discordant/README.md

 The other parameter is `groups`, which is a vector containing 1s and 2s that correspond to the location of samples in the column of the matrix for group 1 and group 2.
 For example, the control group is group 1 and the experimental group 2, and the location of samples corresponding to the two groups matches the locations of 1s and 2s in the group vector.

 We also have included different options for correlation metrics.
-These options are Spearman, Pearson, biweight midcorrelation and SparCC.
+These options are `"spearman", "pearson", "bwmc"` and `"sparcc"`.
 The algorithm for SparCC was introduced by <a href = "http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002687">Friedman et al</a> and is available online at <a href = "https://bitbucket.org/yonatanf/sparcc">bitbucket</a>.
+This argument is called `cor.method` and its default is `"spearman"`.

 Single -omics
 ```